List of Israeli cheeses: Varieties

 In addition to the cheeses listed below, there are many other types of cheese that are produced in Israel.
 These include goat cheese, blue cheese, brie, and camembert, among others.
 Many of these cheeses are produced by small-scale artisanal producers and are available in specialty shops or at local markets.

-Israeli cheese is a diverse and vibrant part of the country's culinary heritage.
-From salty, crumbly feta to creamy, tangy labneh, there is a cheese to suit every taste and occasion.
-With a rich history and a growing reputation as a producer of high-quality artisanal cheeses, Israel is a key player in the global cheese market.

 Gvina levana

 Gvina levana is a soft spreadable cheese that is slightly similar to cream cheese and quark cheese, and is used as a spread on bread, dip, and most commonly as an integral ingredient in Israeli cheesecake.

-Israeli feta

-Israeli salad topped with Israeli feta.

-One of the most popular types of cheese in Israel is Israeli feta.
-This salty, crumbly cheese is made from sheep or goat milk and has a tangy flavor that pairs well with a wide range of dishes.
-Israeli feta is often used as a topping for salads or as a filling for pastries such as borekas or bourekas.

 Labneh

 Labneh is a soft, creamy cheese that's commonly consumed throughout the Middle East, including in Israel.
 It is made from strained yogurt and has a tangy, slightly sour flavor and a thick, spreadable texture.
 Labneh is often served as a dip or spread, accompanied by fresh herbs, olives, or other toppings.